Heat shields for Clearance Reduction

 A proper air cooled heat shield reduces clearances by up to 2/3 (18" becomes 6") when used as a wall protector, or up to 1/2 (18" becomes 9") when used as a ceiling protector.

 How to Calculate Clearances with a Heat Shield

-Clearances are calculated to the combustible surface.
-So, 18" clearance reduced to a 6" shield that stands 1" away from the wall would generally need at least 5" from the shield.
+Clearances are calculated from the heat source to the combustible surface.
+So, 18" clearance reduced to 6" with a shield that stands 1" away from the wall would need at least 5" from the shield to the heat source.